National Bank Financial Analysts Give Sherritt International (TSE:S) a C$0.30 Price Target

-Sherritt International (TSE:S) last announced its earnings results on Wednesday, July 29th.
-The company reported C($0.13) earnings per share (EPS) for the quarter.
-The business had revenue of C$40.90 million during the quarter.
-Equities research analysts expect that Sherritt International will post 0.01 EPS for the current fiscal year.
+Sherritt International (TSE:S) last issued its quarterly earnings results on Wednesday, July 29th.
+The company reported C($0.13) earnings per share for the quarter.
+The company had revenue of C$40.90 million during the quarter.
+Analysts anticipate that Sherritt International will post -0.03 earnings per share for the current fiscal year.

 Sherritt International Corporation engages in the mining, refining, and sale of nickel and cobalt from lateritic ores primarily in Europe, Japan, and China.
 It produces and sells agriculture fertilizers in Western Canada; and provides additional fertilizer storage and administrative facilities in Fort Saskatchewan, Alberta, and Canada.